poppinss/validator-lite/README.md

     if (!value) {
       throw new Error('Value for PORT is required')
     }

     if (isNaN(Number(value))) {
       throw new Error('Value for PORT must be a valid number')
     }

     return Number(value)
   }
 }
 ```

-- Make sure to always return the value after validating it.
-- The return value can be different from the initial input value.

 [github-actions-image]: https://img.shields.io/github/actions/workflow/status/poppinss/validator-lite/checks.yml?style=for-the-badge
 [github-actions-url]: https://github.com/poppinss/validator-lite/actions "github-actions"